kekpy/kekpy/README.md

 w2i → whisper to interact (not forceful but preferred)

-read byi → read before you interact, read this page before you interact with me
+read byi/rbyi → read before you interact, read this page before you interact with me

-tc → touch comfort (if i have this, im begging you to sit next to and/or nuzzle me)
+tc/touchcomf/cuddcomf → touch comfort/cuddle comfort (if i have this, im begging you to sit next to and/or nuzzle me,, idgaf which character you are tro❤)

-c+h → cuddles and hide (sitting next to me, boops, nuzzles etc)
+c+h → cuddles and hide (sitting next to me, boops, nuzzles etc and those "cat ears, bunny ears or genaral "putting stuff on your head" ponies are ok!")

 int → interact (talk to me, cuddle me, nuzzle me etc)